verein-fuer-elektro-akustik/velak.klingt.org/content/program/export-15/index.md

     zo-on slows,
 ]
 tags: [export]
-photos: "Edward Chapon"
 ---
 #### **Stream of Illusion**

-XY Records European Tour 2016
+XY Records European Tour 2016.
-live sets of 3 artists from the electronic music label XY Records from China
+live sets of 3 artists from the electronic music label XY Records from China.